Global Business Mobility Visa Guide

 5. Secondment Worker Visa

-The Secondment Worker route is for overseas workers looking to undertake temporary assignments in the UK, where the worker is being seconded to the UK as part of a high value contract or investment by their overseas employer.
+The Secondment Worker route is for overseas workers looking to undertake temporary assignments in the UK, where the worker is being seconded to a UK organisation as part of a high value contract or investment by their overseas employer.

 To be eligible for this specific route, an applicant must: